 In addition to fines and jail time, those convicted of a second DUI or DWI within 10 years of the first offense will automatically lose their driving privileges for three years.
 These individuals will have to pass a written test and pay restitution fees when they want to reapply for a license.
 Additionally, they will be required to have an ignition interlock device installed on each of the vehicles they own.
 This device will prevent anyone with a BAC of more than 0.02 from starting the vehicle.
 Drivers may be exempted from the rule if they use their vehicles as part of their employment.

 A second DUI or DWI conviction will require the completion of an alcohol safety program, with the guilty party responsible for the costs involved.
 This is the same requirement for first-time offenders.

 We Are Ready to Represent You

-If you are facing a potential conviction for a second DUI/DWI offense, it is in your best interests to work with a legal representative.
-The Brown Firm PLLC has extensive experience defending individuals facing second DUI/DWI charge.
-Our DUI defense attorneys attorneys are able to analyze all of the facts of the case and design an effective DUI/DWI defense strategy in order to secure the best result possible for your case.
+If you are facing a potential conviction for a second DUI/DWI offense, it is in your best interest to work with a legal representative.
+The Brown Firm PLLC has extensive experience defending individuals facing a second DUI/DWI charge.
+Our DUI defense attorneys are able to analyze all of the facts of the case and design an effective DUI/DWI defense strategy in order to secure the best result possible for your case.
 To learn more about how our firm can help you or to discuss your case, call our office or contact us online.